csabapalfi/container-camp-ldn-2015/README.md

 Qs:
 * IP alloc bootstrap, uses simple paxos, didn't need all features, simple paxos simpler than raft
 * multicast is limited because of ops, eg. try that in AWS

+# Kubernetes
+## Mandy Waite, Google

+how to make compute resources available to engineers?

+dev view:
+cell: cluster to run it in
+binary: fat, statically linked, in container args resource requires replicas

+ops view:
+bazel - google build system, open source binary to cell storage config to borg scheduler per cell, creates plan

+prod vs nonprod priorities
+nonprod - batch jobs, can get preempted

+effeciency:
+limits vs actual resource usage dynamic reservation allows reusing requested but not reserved resources for lower priority tasks

+cpu vs memory to be inline, don't waste free memory of CPU100% machine matching machine shapes with workload shapes workload shapes GB mem + core computing tetris, bin packing

+DC is a cell, machines are jsut resource boundaries

+### Kubernetes

+orchestrator for docker container, supports all major cloud providers, open source, go manage apps not machines kubernetes master is not HA replicated, but can run in GCE, hosted

+Pod -> container or containers, or container + volumes when it makes sense to run 2 container on the same host pods have labels e.g version and type: e.g service type
+Replication controller makes sure expected state is maintained per label

+Google Container Engine: hosted kubernetes, no need to worry about master HA